-While it is not possible to discuss everything as relates to forensic accounting in divorce in the space of one short article, a few areas thought to be helpful to your understanding are discussed here in varying levels of detail.
+While it is not possible to discuss everything as it relates to forensic accounting in divorce in the space of one short article, here is an overview of the process, discussed in varying levels of detail.
 No one-size fits all.

 Consider the following:

 Very simply put, forensic accounting is accounting that is used in a legal setting.

 In a divorce scenario (which may include child support issues), a forensic accountant may be interested in various types of documentation, both business and personal, that can reveal financial information about a spouse.
 This can include such things as tax returns, accounting records and financial statements, bank statements, cancelled checks, credit card statements, appointment books, sales invoices, business contracts, financial projections, mortgage applications and other documentation.

 Depending on the particular circumstances, your attorney’s requirements, and the terms of the engagement, some of the ways in which a forensic accounting can be used in divorce scenarios are as follows:

 Although you are probably not a financial expert, you may be in a position to help your forensic accountant.
 You may think this unlikely, but in better times, you may have been privy to the source and use of your spouse’s funds.
 You may have also visited a business owned or co-owned by your spouse and have an understanding of what documents and records are maintained and in what media.

 You are also probably familiar with the habits of your spouse and may be familiar with their close relationships (those people may assist your spouse in hiding money), travel habits (these may reveal off-shore bank accounts or the existence of a paramour) and attitude towards risk-taking (this may help determine possible strategies used by a spouse to hide assets), etc. Information that may at first seem insignificant to you may be extremely useful to a forensic accounting specialist.